iaifi/iaifi.github.io/phd-summer-school.md

 * Students who wish to stay for the [IAIFI Summer Workshop](/summer-workshop.html) will be able to book the same rooms through the weekend and the Workshop if they choose (at their own expense).

 ## Lecturers
-The following lecturers are confirmed for the 2024 IAIFI Summer School.

 <img class="image" src="images/small-photo-melanie-weber.jpg" align="right" style="max-width:226px;width:8%" hspace="10" vspace="10"/>
 ### Topic: Representation/Manifold Learning